The Hearts Filthy Lesson: Reception and chart performance

 Critical reception to the song was generally tepid, though it would be re-evaluated by many critics when heard in the context of the album soon afterwards.
 In spite of its defiantly noncommercial sound the song reached No. 35 in the UK and No. 41 in Canada.
 Writing for Dotmusic, James Masterton said the song "wanders around apparently aimlessly for four minutes in a most unmemorable fashion."
+David Hemingway from Melody Maker wrote, "'The Hearts Filthy Lesson' is a little too (intentionally?) shapeless and as a result, a little too boring."
 Pan-European magazine Music & Media commented, "Put Bowie & Eno in one room, and the same kind of magic occurs as when Jagger & Richards reunite.
 His last albums were "nice", but with this industrial track the thin white duke returns to the front."

-A reviewer from Music Week rated it three out of five, adding, "Slowpaced yed oddly stirring, an androgynous avan-ballad which provides proof positive of Bowie's regeneration."
+A reviewer from Music Week rated it three out of five, adding, "Slowpaced yet oddly stirring, an androgynous avan-ballad which provides proof positive of Bowie's regeneration."
+Angela Lewis from NME wrote, "A dude who, 28 decades down the line, still never ceases to amaze.
+Really, who would have guessed that in 1995, Bowie with help from Brian Eno, would find stimulation in parodying late '80s Duran Duran B-sides?
+Cyber-rock pretensions and fractured electro soundscapes give the impression Bowie makes music as if arranging expensive art decor."
 Biographer Nicholas Pegg said that to those uninitiated to Bowie's music, this song came off as "a tuneless din", but to those who know Bowie it was "a stunning slab of industrial techno-rock."

 The single was Bowie's first to enter the top 100 in the US charts since "Never Let Me Down" in 1987 by briefly peaking there at No. 92.
 In Sweden, "The Hearts Filthy Lesson" peaked at No. 34 in 1995.